-Today marks the 171st anniversary of the death of the great Irish political figure Daniel O’Connell.
+Today marks the anniversary of the great Irish political figure Daniel O’Connell birth, on August 6, 1775.

-In commemoration to the Irish politician, known for his gift of oration, here are some of his best-known quotes.
+In commemoration of the Irish politician, known for his gift of oration, here are some of his best-known quotes.

 The Catholic Emancipator - Daniel O'Connell quotes: